MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/dns-for-on-premises-and-azure-resources.md

 - You might require the use of existing DNS solutions across on-premises and Azure.

-- The maximum number of private DNS zones a virtual network can get linked to with auto-registration enabled is one.
+- The maximum number of private DNS zones a virtual network can be linked to with auto-registration enabled is one.

 - Familiarize yourself with [Azure Private DNS zone limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-dns-limits).